hu8785/tt10-simple-circuit/docs/info.md

 - B
 - C

-The circuit first computes:
+The circuit computes:
 - e = A AND B
 - y = NOT C

-Then it computes:
 - f = e OR y = AB + C'

-So:
+So the outputs are:
-- f is the final output
+- f = final output
-- y is the complement of C
+- y = complement of C

 ## How to test

-Apply all 8 input combinations and verify the outputs:
+Apply all 8 combinations of A, B, and C.

 | A | B | C | f | y |
 |---|---|---|---|---|